Updated: Dec 14, 2021

 In 2020 the LB Treplica went onto a CMP shoot with the Numrich No32 Mk2 scope - the scope being the limiting factor for adjustment - yielding clicks just over or just under those required.
 Together we showed rapid fired and slow fire from 3 positions without fault or drama - scoring 430-5X out of a possible 500.
 The rifle can still go to do more..

-For 2021 I trialed 3 of the Red Star Mountain No32mk3 scope which is modelled on the original internals and is operationally the same as the real thing.
+For 2021 I trialed 3 of the Red Star Mountain No32mk3 scopes.
+These are is modelled on the original internals and are operationally the same as the real thing.
 In practice these fell out of focus in the first few shots - while they offer a lifetime warranty - they have only sent a rebuild instruction for me to correct the focus and build.

 This leaves me going full circle to see what this rifle can do with a decent scope - I have a Bausch and Lomb Elite 2000 2-7 x40mm scope which is in great condition - it is clear and precise and always returns to its optical center marks on the 0.5MOA clicks.